BenedictOuma/BenedictOuma/README.md

 ---

-_“I don’t just code for code’s sake – I code for context, community, and change.”_
+_“I don’t just code for code’s sake - I code for context, community, and change.”_

-Yours
+With code, curiosity, and purpose,

-Benedict Ouma
+**Benedict Ouma**